-46. The Court has first to determine whether the dispute brought by Qatar before the ICAO Council is a disagreement between the Appellants and Qatar relating to the interpretation or application of the Chicago Convention and its Annexes.
-The Council's jurisdiction ratione materiae is circumscribed by the terms of Article 84 of the Chicago Convention to this type of disagreement.
-As the Court explained in 1972, a disagreement relates to the interpretation or application of the Chicago Convention if, "in order to determine [it], the Council would inevitably be obliged to interpret and apply the [Convention], and thus to deal with matters unquestionably within its jurisdiction" (Appeal Relating to the Jurisdiction of the ICAO Council (India v.
+46. The Court has first to determine whether the dispute brought by Qatar before the ICAO Council is a disagreement between the Appellants and Qatar relating to the interpretation or application of the IASTA.
+The Council's jurisdiction ratione materiae is circumscribed by the terms of Article II, Section 2, of the IASTA to this type of disagreement.
+As the Court explained in 1972, a disagreement relates to the interpretation or application of the IASTA if, "in order to determine [it], the Council would inevitably be obliged to interpret and apply the [Agreement], and thus to deal with matters unquestionably within its jurisdiction" (Appeal Relating to the Jurisdiction of the ICAO Council (India v.
 Pakistan), Judgment, I.C.J.
 Reports 1972, p.
 66, para.
 36).

-47. In its application and memorial submitted to the ICAO Council on 30 October 2017, Oatar requested the Council to "determine that the Respondents violated by their actions against the State of Qatar their obligations under the Chicago Convention, its Annexes and other rules of international law".
-It further requested the Council to "deplore the violations by the Respondents of the fundamental principles of the Chicago Convention and its Annexes".
-Consequently, Qatar asked the Council to urge the respondents "to withdraw, without delay, all restrictions imposed on the Qatar-registered aircraft and to comply with their obligations under the Chicago Convention and its Annexes" and "to negotiate in good faith the future harmonious cooperation in the region to safeguard the safety, security[,] regularity and economy of international civil aviation".
-In its memorial, Qatar identified a number of provisions of the Chicago Convention with which, in its view, the measures taken by the respondents are not in conformity, in particular Articles 2, 3bis, 4, 5, 6, 9, 37 and 89.
+47. In its application and memorial submitted to the ICAO Council on 30 October 2017, Oatar requested the Council to "determine that the Respondents violated by their actions against the State of Qatar their obligations under the International Air Services Transit Agreement and other rules of international law".
+It further requested the Council to "deplore the violations by the Respondents of the fundamental principles of the International Air Services Transit Agreement".
+Consequently, Qatar asked the Council to urge the respondents "to withdraw, without delay, all restrictions imposed on the Oatar-registered aircraft and to comply with their obligations under the International Air Services Transit Agreement" and "to negotiate in good faith the future harmonious cooperation in the region to safeguard the safety, security[,] regularity and economy of international civil aviation".
+In its memorial, Qatar stated that parties to the IASTA "grant each other in scheduled international air services [t]he privilege to fly across its territory without landing, and Itlhe privilege to land for non-traffic purposes".
+It further stated that "[b]y their actions starting on 5 June 2017 and lasting to the present time the Respondents violated the letter and spirit of the [IASTA]" and that "[t]hey are in blatant default of their obligations under the IASTA".